Data Guide

 Important context: market benchmark behavior, not full physical holding cost simulation

-The S&P 500 mode on the homepage uses monthly index history for ^GSPC and applies those month-to-month changes to your contribution plan.
+The S&P 500 mode on the homepage uses monthly index close data for ^GSPC from Yahoo Finance and applies those month-to-month changes to your contribution plan.
+The S&P 500 in its current 500-stock form dates to March 1957, but monthly data available in the calculator extends back to 1950 using predecessor series.

-S&P 500 is widely used as a broad benchmark for large US equities, so it is useful as a reference scenario for long term investing discussions.
+S&P 500 is widely used as a broad benchmark for large US equities, delivering an average gross return of roughly 10% per year over the past 70 years.
+This makes it a useful reference scenario for long-term investing discussions, though individual decades varied from strongly negative to over 18% annualized.

 To keep timeline calculations stable, missing months in the raw sequence are handled in a consistent way so that scenario outputs remain comparable.